What do kids need to be successful CEOs, scientists,

 in their high school years and deep dives into

-in science fairs, hackathons, or seeding their own dream
+maker and entrepreneurship skills for science fairs, internships, hackathons, or building one's own dream